bobocode-breskul/bibernate/README.md

 ## Contributing
 We welcome contributions!
-If you'd like to contribute to Bring, please contact with the team Breskul.
+If you'd like to contribute to Bibernate, please contact with the team Breskul.

 ## License
 This project is licensed under the [Apache License](https://opensource.org/licenses/Apache-2.0).